Super Bowl XXII: Second quarter

-Williams returned with 14:17 left in the second quarter, and the Washington offense began to click.
-And much like they had in the second half of Super Bowl XXI against the New York Giants, the Broncos defense collapsed.
+Williams returned 43 seconds into the second quarter, and the Washington offense began to click.
+In the previous 21 Super Bowls, no team had ever overcome a 10-point deficit to win, but the second quarter took an abrupt turn in favor of the Redskins.
+And much like they had in the second half of Super Bowl XXI against the New York Giants, Denver's defense suffered an on-field meltdown, giving up six unanswered touchdowns to Washington, five of which were scored in the second quarter alone, and all of which were scored by the offense.

-On the Redskins' first play of the second quarter, receiver Ricky Sanders got behind defensive back Mark Haynes (who tried to jam him at the line of scrimmage) and safety Tony Lilly, and caught a pass from Williams, and took it 80 yards for a touchdown.
-After forcing the Broncos to punt on their next possession, Washington advanced to the Denver 27.
-Facing third-and-one, Williams connected with receiver Gary Clark who made a diving catch in the end zone to give Washington a 14–10 lead.
+Following another Broncos punt, on the Redskins' first play of the second quarter, wide receiver Ricky Sanders got behind cornerback Mark Haynes (who tried to jam him at the line of scrimmage) and safety Tony Lilly, and caught a pass from Williams, taking it 80 yards for a touchdown, cutting Washington's deficit to 10–7.
+After forcing the Broncos to punt on their next possession, Washington advanced to the Denver 27 on a 19-yard run by Smith.
+Facing 3rd-and-1, Williams connected with receiver Gary Clark, who made a diving catch in the end zone for a 27-yard touchdown to give Washington a 14–10 lead.
+From this point forward, the Redskins would go on to dominate the Broncos.

-After the ensuing kickoff, Denver drove to the Washington 26, aided by running back Sammy Winder's 27-yard reception and Elway's 21-yard run.
-But left tackle Dave Studdard, blocking defensive end Dexter Manley, went down with a knee injury.
-After Elway threw an incomplete pass on third down, Karlis missed a 43-yard field goal attempt.
-On the first play of the Redskins' ensuing drive, Williams threw a 16-yard completion to Clark.
-Then on the next play, running back Timmy Smith, a rookie in his first NFL start, took off for a 58-yard touchdown run, with blocking from guard Raleigh McKenzie and tackle Joe Jacoby, making the score 21–10.
-Washington's offensive line featuring McKenzie and Jacoby figured greatly in a play known as the Counter Gap, which the Skins ran repeatedly in the game.
+After the ensuing kickoff, Denver drove to the Washington 26, aided by running back Sammy Winder's 25-yard reception and Elway's 21-yard run.
+But offensive tackle Dave Studdard, blocking defensive end Dexter Manley, went down with a knee injury.
+After Elway threw an incomplete pass on third down, Karlis missed a 43-yard field goal attempt wide left.
+On the first play of the Redskins' ensuing drive, Williams threw a 16-yard pass to Clark.
+Then on the next play, Smith took off for a 58-yard touchdown run, with blocking from guard Raleigh McKenzie and offensive tackle Joe Jacoby, increasing their lead to 21–10.
+Washington's offensive line featuring McKenzie and Jacoby figured greatly in a play known as the Counter Gap, which the Redskins ran repeatedly in the game.